graze/queue/README.md

 use Graze\Queue\Handler\BatchAcknowledgementHandler;
 use Graze\Queue\Message\MessageInterface;

-// Create client with the Batch Acknowledgement Handler
+// Create client with the Batch Acknowledgement Handler.
 $client = new Client(new ArrayAdapter(), [
-    'handler' => new BatchAcknowledgementHandler()
+    'handler' => new BatchAcknowledgementHandler(), ]);
-]);

-// Receive a maximum of 10 messages
+// Receive a maximum of 10 messages.
 $client->receive(function (MessageInterface $message) {
-    // Do some work
+    // Do some work.
 }, 10);
 ```